CartoDB/Windshaft/doc/MapConfig-1.5.0.md

     // It should select at least the columns specified in ``geom_column``,
     // ``interactivity`` and  ``attributes`` configurations below.
     //
-    // For ``mapnik`` layers it can contain substitution tokens !bbox!,
+    // It can contain substitution tokens !bbox!, !pixel_width!, !scale_denominator!,
-    // !pixel_width! and !pixel_height!, see implication of that in the
-    // ``attributes`` configuration below.
+    // and !pixel_height!, see implication of that in the ``attributes`` configuration below.
     //
     sql: 'select * from table',